Ensono/amido.github.io/docs/workloads/azure/backend/java/scaffolding_java.md

 ---
 id: scaffolding_java
-title: Using the Scaffolding CLI to create the Java Rest API project template
+title: Using the Maven Scaffolding to create the Java project template
-sidebar_label: Using the Scaffolding CLI
+sidebar_label: Using the Maven Scaffolding
 hide_table_of_contents: true
-description: Using the Scaffolding CLI to create the Java Rest API project template
+description: Using the Maven Scaffolding to create the Java project template
 keywords:
   - java
   - rest